marcelpetersen/mobil/wunder_collections/_apps/accident-damage-management.md

   your fleet.
 With our web-based app and dashboard, we enable you to react to vehicle damages and service issues at an early stage and reduce your damage-related costs.</p>"
 screenshot_details:
-- screenshot: "/uploads/2020/09/02/web-portal-overview-of-damages-natalie-kolb.png"
-  title: Live overview of all incidents via the web-portal
-  screenshot_description: Via the web-portal the you can easily monitor the fleet
-    condition and react to the reported claims.
-High-quality pictures and details of the damage help make better decisions and save repair costs.
 - screenshot: "/uploads/2020/09/02/web-app-damage-reporting-natalie-kolb.png"
   title: Easy and intuitive damage and service reporting
   screenshot_description: 'With our web-app solution, you can enable your drivers